xindoucha/vue2-drawboard/README.md

 # vue2-drawboard
 ## Introduction
 This is a drawboard tool based on vue2.x and canvas.
 Through this tool you can mark the information you want on a picture and get the corresponding data.
 In addition, you can also use it as an ordinary drawboard, where you can freely draw graphics on it.
-The currently supported types are polyline, rectangle, polygon, etc. Can support zoom in, zoom out, rotation, translation and other operations.Besides, you can flexibly configure your drawing information.
+The currently supported types are polyline, rectangle, polygon, point, etc. Can support zoom in, zoom out, rotation, translation and other operations.Besides, you can flexibly configure your drawing information.

 ## Installation
 ```sh